MicahParks/bookstore/README.md

 Deployed live, this sits on my personal VPS alongside other services using `docker-compose` behind a [Caddy](https://caddyserver.com/) web server serving as a reverse proxy and TLS termination point.

-The portable, statically linked executable is a bit less than 11MB.
-As a compressed docker image, it is 3.84MB.
+The portable, statically linked executable.

 ### The frontend: